 Few months back, I started again with nodejs.
 It all started with Microsoft releasing Typescript.
 I wanted to learn it and try to use it.
 So I got back to developing with nodejs.
 There are other reasons too.

 Typescript: As I said, the first reason is MSFT releasing Typescript.
 It seemed well developed and resembled Python in readability.
-The more I learnt it, the more I liked it.
-I even wrote a beginner's reference guide.
+The more I learned it, the more I liked it.
+I even wrote a beginner’s reference guide.

 Truce in the community: Nodejs and iojs merged and started releasing regular updates.
 This was not a major reason for me to return, but knowing that the future of nodejs is not split across multiple communities is soothing.